IsaacThoman/GrobChess-docs/index.md

-## Welcome to GitHub Pages
+## GrobChess API

-You can use the [editor on GitHub](https://github.com/IsaacThoman/api-docs/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Welcome to the documentation for the [GrobChess](https://github.com/IsaacThoman/GrobChess) API.
+You can use this API to create and interact with games on GrobChess.com.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+### Getting board state

-### Markdown
+Arguments:'channel'

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Returns the state of the current board.

 ```markdown
 Syntax highlighted code block